Yuricst/trajplotlib/README.md

   <img src="./examples/plot3d_example.png" width="550" title="hover text">
 </p>

 The above function returns `ax`, which is an `Axes3DSubplot` object.
-As such, the plot may be modified or more elements may be appended just as one would do with regular `matplotlib`
+As such, the plot may be modified or more elements may be appended just as one would do with regular `matplotlib`:

 ```python
 ax.set_xlabel('x, km')